rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 Some of the topics covered by the book:

-- Building for WASM, event handling, WebGL and shader basics.
+- Building for WASM, event handling, WebGL, and shader basics.
 - Map generation using a Fourier series.
-- Camera positioning and drawing a map, ships and engine trails.
+- Camera positioning and drawing a map, ships, and engine trails.
 - Ship physics and simple AI.

 [wasm-scratch-book]: https://sdfgeoff.github.io/wasm_minigames